 If a Participant's Spouse, Registered Domestic Partner or Dependent Is a Leidos Employee

-No one can receive "double coverage" under Leidos's benefit programs.
-Therefore, participants may not cover a spouse, registered domestic partner or dependent child if that spouse, registered domestic partner or child is also a Leidos employee and has elected his or her own coverage.
+No one can receive "double coverage" under the Leidos benefit programs.
+Therefore, participants may not cover a spouse, registered domestic partner or dependent child who is also a Leidos employee and has elected his or her own coverage.

 If a participant and his or her spouse or registered domestic partner are both Leidos employees, each can choose individual coverage or one can cover the other as a dependent — but not both.
-If the participant has children, only the participant or spouse or registered domestic partner can choose coverage for dependent children.
+In addition, only one parent can choose coverage for dependent children.

 Dependent Eligibility Verification Process

 As a government contractor the company is required by the Defense Contract Audit Agency (DCAA) to demonstrate that our claims for benefit costs are legitimate and ensure that we provide health and welfare benefit coverage only to eligible dependents of our employees.
 This ongoing verification also assures that the company does not bill the customer for medical costs associated with ineligible dependents.

 To support this ongoing effort, the company maintains a Dependent Eligibility Verification (DEV) program which is administered by a third-party administrator, Budco.
 Throughout the year, Budco verifies that any dependent added to our plans is, in fact, eligible for coverage.
-This includes dependents who are enrolled as a result of new employees joining the company, a qualifying life event (i.e., marriage, birth), as well as new dependents added to our plans during the annual Open Enrollment (OE) period in the fall.
+This includes dependents who are enrolled as a result of new employees joining the company, a qualifying life event (e.g., marriage, birth), as well as new dependents added to our plans during the annual Open Enrollment (OE) period in the fall.